 The Obi Surplus was originally a blatant attempt to access oranges dripping from a tree in the Obi Obi and at the same time provide a venue to get rid of an oversupply of cucumbers.
-It has now been operating for over two years with the Obi Obi Hall kindly providing a free and beautiful venue.
+It has now been operating for over three years with the Obi Obi Hall kindly providing a free and beautiful venue.

 It works like this: bring what you don’t want or need from your house or garden (surplus), put it on one of the tables, then take what you like home.